2025 German federal election: Debt brake agreement

 On 18 March, the Bundestag met for its second special session.
-Before the debate began, Bundestag President Bärbel Bas (SPD) recalled the first free election in the GDR on 18 March 1990, after which the Bundestag rejected several motions to suspend the Rules of Procedure tabled by the FDP and the AfD.
+Before debate began, Bundestag President Bärbel Bas (SPD) recalled the first free election in the GDR on 18 March 1990, after which the Bundestag rejected several motions to suspend the Rules of Procedure tabled by the FDP and the AfD.
 The debate centred not only on the SPD, CDU/CSU, and Greens' bill, but also on that of the FDP and a motion for a resolution by the BSW entitled "No to war-mongering – yes to diplomacy and disarmament".

 The SPD parliamentary group leader Lars Klingbeil called it a "historic decision" for Germany and Europe.
 CDU/CSU leader Friedrich Merz said a "paradigm shift in defence policy" was needed to continue to guarantee Europe's security.
-Green parliamentary group leader Britta Haßelmann accused Merz of party tactics, as he had ruled out debt during the election campaign.
+Green parliamentary group leader Britta Haßelmann accused Merz of partisan tactics, as he had ruled out debt during the election campaign.
 Nevertheless, she was pleased with the compromise.
 The FDP party leader Christian Lindner accused the new government of "unrestrained debt creation".
 The AfD and The Left also criticised Merz and the legislative process.

 In the end, the majority of the CDU/CSU, SPD and Greens voted in favour of the motion, with a total of 512 MPs voting in favour and 212 against.
 The amendment to the Basic Law was thus passed.
 The vote was hailed as a victory for Friedrich Merz and a significant step toward changing the Basic Law to allow for greater flexibility in defence and infrastructure spending.
 With the Bundestag's approval by a two-thirds majority, the proposed changes moves to the Bundesrat, where it requires approval by a two-thirds majority for full enactment.
 NATO Secretary General Mark Rutte and EU Commission President Ursula von der Leyen welcomed the decision.

-Also on 18 March, the Free Voters, who are in government with the CSU in Bavaria, announced that they would vote in favour of the law in the Bundesrat.
+Also on 18 March, the Free Voters, who were in government with the CSU in Bavaria, announced that they would vote in favour of the law in the Bundesrat.
 As such, a two-thirds majority in the Bundesrat was considered certain.
-On 21 March, the Bundesrat voted in favour of the amendment 53-16, passing the two-thirds threshold to become law.
+On 21 March, the Bundesrat voted in favour of the amendment 53–16, passing the two-thirds threshold to become law.
 The states of Brandenburg, Saxony-Anhalt, Thuringia, and Rhineland-Palatinate all abstained from voting, which was counted as voting in opposition.